-Sarco is now on display at the Museum for Sepulchral Culture in Kassel Germany.
+From September 2021, Sarco could be found on display at the Museum for Sepulchral Culture in Kassel, Germany.

-The Museum for Sepulchral Culture has existed as a cultural institution of national importance since 1992 and is the only institution in the world that is committed exclusively to cultural and scientific standards and deals with death in all its facets.
+The Museum for Sepulchral Culture is a cultural institution of national importance since 1992.
+It says it is the only institution in the world that is committed exclusively to cultural and scientific standards and deals with death in all its facets.

-The museum offers special opportunities to explore, contextualise and communicate these processes.
+The museum claims to offer special opportunities to explore, contextualise and communicate these processes.

 SUIZID: Let’s Talk About It Exhibition: 10 Sept 2021 – 27 Feb 2022

 The Sarco was removed from this exhibition at the request of Exit following universally negative public commentary by the curators and patrons of the Museum.

 The museum’s visitors came overwhelmingly from the suicide prevention side of the disciplines of psychiatry, social work and psychology.

 Disappointingly, this exhibition (which launched on World Suicide Prevention Day) was curated from the perspective of the traditional medical discourse of universal prevention, than an open-minded dialogue about a person’s right to self-determination at the end of life.
 Unfortunately, this approach was not made clear to Exit at the time that the invitation.